 Denver City Council approves ending pit bull ban, starting new licensing system

 DENVER — The Denver City Council approved a measure Monday night that will end the city’s longstanding ban on pit bull ownership and install a new licensing system for the dogs.

 The measure passed 7-4.
+Council members Kendra Black, Jolon Clark, Chris Herndon, Chris Hinds, Robin Kniech, Amanda Sandoval and Jamie Torres voted in favor.
+Council members Kevin Flynn, Paul Kashmann, Debbie Ortega and Amanda Sawyer were opposed.
+Council members Candi CdeBaca and Stacie Gilmore were not present.

-The change was proposed by Councilman Chris Herndon, who represents a portion of northeast Denver that includes the Park Hill and Stapleton neighborhoods.
+The change was proposed by Herndon, who represents a portion of northeast Denver that includes the Park Hill and Stapleton neighborhoods.

 Under a law enacted in August 1989, pit bulls are banned in the city and county of Denver.